Executive Committee: Leadership of Manasota Mensa

 The Scholarship Program is a popular volunteer activity for Mensans.
 Foundation scholarships, especially if coupled with additional local scholarships, can create much publicity and good will for the Local Group.

 The S.I.G.H.T. acronym stands for “Service of Information, Guidance and Hospitality to Travelers” and is a world-wide Mensa program which makes it easier for Mensa members to enjoy the company and hospitality of other Mensans across the United States and throughout more than 40 other countries.
 It commonly hosts travelers for luncheon, dinner, an evening visiting, or to share local sights and landmarks.
-Any local members willing to host, please contact Pat.
+Any local members willing to host, please contact Ruth.

 One of the most important elements of American Mensa is the Proctor system and our Proctors perform a valuable service on behalf of Mensa.
 Our Proctor Network consists of several hundred proctors who administer the supervised tests to qualify prospects for Mensa membership.
 Each month, many prospective Mensans are given proctored tests by one of these approved administrators who, quite often, are the first Mensa contact these prospects may make.